-In addition to moisturizing and soothing the skin, hemp oil also contains anti-aging properties.
-These are the hemp oil properties that can help reduce fine lines and wrinkles as well as preventing signs of aging from developing.
+In addition to moisturizing and soothing the skin, hemp oil has anti-aging properties.
+Hemp oil can help reduce fine lines and wrinkles as well as prevent signs of aging from developing.

 The linoleic acid and oleic acids found in hemp oil can’t be produced by the body but can play a crucial role in skin health and anti-aging, so they’re important nutrients to add to the diet.

-There are several different methods you can use to get the skin benefits from hemp oil.
+There are several methods you can use to get the skin benefits from hemp oil.

-The first is to apply the hemp oil topically to your skin.
+The first method is to apply the hemp oil directly to your skin.
 This can work if you have immediate irritation or dry patches of skin that you want to soothe quickly.
-To do this, you can apply the hemp oil directly to the skin.

-You can also make a concoction using other anti-inflammatory and soothing ingredients with a recipe like the following that can be applied to the skin:
+Hemp oil and essential oil mixture.
+You can also combine hemp oil and other anti-inflammatory and soothing ingredients with a recipe like the following, which can be applied directly to the skin: